benjaminrust/HerokuConnectSyncDemo/README.md

 HCRailsDemo
 ===========

-7/29 - renamed master branch to main
+11/28 - updated app.json to reflect the need for the new paid resources 7/29 - renamed master branch to main

 Just a rails CRUD app to demo Heroku connect.
 It is set up to sync the Account object down.
 It relies on a field called external_id__c as it's external ID for upserts.
 The rails app will do the "right thing" and automatically generate a guid for any records created there.
 It's left up to the gentle reader to extend their salesforce org to "do the right thing" and generate a guid on the account object.